alphazolam/MMDK/README.md

 ## Installation

 1. Download [REFramework](https://github.com/praydog/REFramework) SF6.zip [here](https://github.com/praydog/REFramework-nightly/releases/download/latest/SF6.zip) (must be newer than Sept 8 2023) and place its dinput8.dll in your game folder
-2. Download this repository under Code -> Download as Zip and extract the the contents of each folder inside to your game folder or install each as a mod with [Fluffy Mod Manager](https://www.fluffyquack.com/)
+2. Download this repository under Code -> Download as Zip and extract the the contents of each folder inside to your game folder or install as a mod with [Fluffy Mod Manager](https://www.fluffyquack.com/)

 ## Usage

 1. Open REFramework's main window by pressing **Insert** (default)
 2. Navigate to '`Script Generated UI`' and open the MMDK menu
-3. Here you can enable and disable the automatic modification of specific characters by the mod's fighter Lua files, and set the visibility of the Moveset Research window
+3. Here you can enable and disable the automatic modification of specific characters by the mod's fighter Lua files, control which mods are active for what characters, control individual mod options, and set the visibility of the Moveset Research window

 ## The Street Fighter Battle System